Vivek-04022001/documentation/docs/overview/index.md

 Security is built into Plone's architecture from the ground up.
 Plone offers fine-grained permission control over content and actions.

-Plone is easy to set up compared to other CMSs in its category, extremely flexible, and provides you with a system for managing web content that is ideal for project groups, communities, websites, extranets, and intranets.
+Plone is easy to set up compared to other CMSs in its category, extremely flexible, and provides you with a system for managing web content that's ideal for project groups, communities, websites, extranets, and intranets.

 - **Plone empowers content editors and web application developers.**
   The Plone Team includes usability experts who have made Plone easy and attractive for content managers to add, update, and maintain content.